 There are two types of tax due diligence – seller’s side and buyer’s side.

-A seller’s side due diligence is conducted by the target company in an attempt to recognize and remedy any major tax exposure before inviting prospective buyers.
+The target company conducts a seller’s side due diligence in an attempt to recognize and remedy any major tax exposure before inviting prospective buyers.

 A buyer’s side due diligence is when the buyer wants to recognize the target company’s tax exposure before making the buying decision.

-Both are extremely helpful to different parties of merger or acquisition.
+Both are extremely helpful to different parties of mergers or acquisitions.
 In this article, we will discuss the buyer’s side due diligence.